technotarek/timeliner/README.md

         startOpen: [],
         // sets the events to display expanded on page load
+        // As of version 2.3, you can simply add the "start-open" class to the timeline-event element; see the demo source code markup
         // value: array of IDs of single timelineEvents (e.g., ['#event01'] or ['#event01','#event02'])
         // default: []